staazmeister/professional-README-Generator/README.md

 node index.js

 ## Actions taken for this project
-- Utilized command node index.js and inquirer package
+- Utilized command node index.js
+- Utilized inquirer
 - Used git commands to add, commit, and push all changes on to GitHub repository

 ## View of how application looks